mdnoaman/Tang-nano-FPGA-module-for-high-speed-word-pattern-generator/README.md

 1. in the Gowin designer window go to Project -> configuration.
 This will open a window (titled configuration)
 2. press "Dual-Purpose Pin".
 This should show you a bunch a check box options.
 3. check mark the "use DONE as regular IO" and "use RECONFIG_N as regular IO" boxes

-The job is not done yet :( (At least in my case, it seems that the firmware needs to be updated)
+4. (for this project where I have used 16 output pins, the "SSPI and MSPI" check boxes should also be checked ) The job is not done yet :( (At least in my case, it seems that the firmware needs to be updated)

 Now, we need to set the ch552T chip on the nano board into bootloader mode.
 I have followed this page (https://qiita.com/ciniml/items/05ac7fd2515ceed3f88d) that claims that there are two methods to achieve the goal.